great-expectations/great_expectations/docs/guides/connecting_to_your_data/how_to_configure_an_inferredassetdataconnector.md

 </Prerequisites>

-Great Expectations provides two types of `DataConnector` classes for connecting to `DataAsset`s stored as file-system-like data.
+Great Expectations provides two types of `DataConnector` classes for connecting to Data Assets stored as file-system-like data.
 This includes files on disk, but also S3 object stores, etc:

-- A ConfiguredAssetDataConnector requires an explicit listing of each `DataAsset` you want to connect to.
+- A ConfiguredAssetDataConnector requires an explicit listing of each Data Asset you want to connect to.
 This allows more fine-tuning, but also requires more setup.
 - An InferredAssetDataConnector infers `data_asset_name` by using a regex that takes advantage of patterns that exist in the filename or folder structure.

 InferredAssetDataConnector has fewer options, so it's simpler to set up.
-It’s a good choice if you want to connect to a single `DataAsset`, or several `DataAssets` that all share the same naming convention.
+It’s a good choice if you want to connect to a single Data Asset, or several `Data Assets` that all share the same naming convention.

 If you're not sure which one to use, please check out [How to choose which DataConnector to use](./how_to_choose_which_dataconnector_to_use.md).